Mathématique: The Set of All You Don't Know

 Rush gives him an incredulous look.

-Rush takes a deep breath, closes his eyes, and dredges up some inner patience.
-“The Set of All You Don’t Know,” he repeats, pointedly.
-“I suspected it would cause you trouble.
-Which is why I suggested the eleventh hour meditative practice I did during your—transformation.”
+Rush takes a breath, closes his eyes, and dredges up some inner patience.
+“The Set of All You Don’t Know,” he repeats pointedly.
+“I suspected, from the beginning, that it would cause you trouble.
+It’s why I suggested the eleventh-hour meditative practice I did during your—transformation.”

 In one blink of an eye you have missed seeing, Volker thinks, desperately, as Telford holds him under and he tries not to struggle.
 Maybe this isn’t what it looks like.
 That’s what the quote is about.
-In one blink of an eye you have missed seeing.
-You could have seen.
+In one blink of an eye, you have missed seeing.
+You could’ve seen.
 But you didn’t.
+You blinked.
+Just once.
+You missed it.
+Whatever it was.
 In one blink of an eye—

-“I make assumptions,” Volker says, bewildered.
+“I make assumptions,” Volker objects, bewildered.
 “I go with them.
 Everyone does that.”

 “Well give me an example then,” Volker fires back.

 “An example?
 Certainly.
 Why are you always giving me such a hard time about everything I say?”
-Rush asks, breaking the bridge of his fingers in a frustrated, open-handed plea.
+Rush breaks the bridge of his fingers in a frustrated, open-handed plea.

 “You’re not annoying me.”
-Rush breathes in slowly through his nose and looks up at the ceiling, like a guy who is definitely, one hundred percent annoyed.
+Imaginary Rush breathes in slowly through his nose and looks up at the ceiling, like a guy who is definitely one hundred percent annoyed.
 “I’ve never been good at talking to you.
 But I’m trying to figure it out, since you’re looking like you might become a colleague.
-You could do me the same courtesy you know.
+Y’could do me the same courtesy, you know.
 Your genetic status and your current electrophysiology puts you in a unique class.
 You and I can converse without drawing the wrong kind of attention.”

 Volker crosses his arms.
 “Less than half of what you say makes sense.
 I have to five-step backwards engineer every one of your insights just to make sure they track logically and aren’t the misfirings of a brain that’s been pushed way, way beyond where human brains are supposed to go.”

-And, all of a sudden, he’s crying again, remembering that electroconductive gel, how it had seemed to seep into him, how it had gotten everywhere, even into his lungs, in the end.
+And, out of nowhere, he’s crying again, remembering that electroconductive gel, how it had seeped into him, how it had gotten everywhere, even into his lungs, in the end.

 “And yet,” Imaginary Rush says, gently, “you can hear crystals.”